 - Chairpersons of college and school promotion committees are elected by the committees themselves.

 Criteria for promotion to the various ranks should be prepared in writing and made a part of the promotions procedures.
 Qualitative, if not quantitative, written statements should clearly express the requirements for promotion to the various ranks, including discussion of the various activities that faculty members engage in and their relative importance in each particular college.
-The normal minimum times in rank for promotion to the next higher rank are stated in Section 2.23.
+The normal minimum years in rank for promotion to the next higher rank are stated in Section 2.23.

 The operation of college promotions committees includes the following: